Concept: How Dataiku Handles and Displays Date & Time¶

 If you use a formatter to format as 16:00+0200 and select the output to be a string, then the string value will be preserved, but it’s not a date anymore.

-A date column in SQL will optionally be read in DSS as a “DSS date” (i.e. an “absolute point in time”), also known as a “timestamp with time zone” in SQL parlance.
-So when DSS reads “2020-02-14” from the SQL table, it has to map it to a time.
-For that, it assumes that it is corresponding to “midnight”, but which midnight?
+A date column in SQL will optionally be read in Dataiku as a Dataiku “date” (i.e. an “absolute point in time”), also known as a “timestamp with time zone” in SQL parlance.
+When Dataiku reads “2020-02-14” from the SQL table, it has to map it to a time.
+For that, it assumes that it is corresponding to “midnight,” but which midnight?